By TMoM team member Katie Moosbrugger

 Distance from Triad: average 4 hours

-Favorite place to stay: We have rented a few different houses from Elliot Realty and were very pleased.
+Favorite place to stay: We have rented a few different houses/condos from Elliot Realty and were very pleased.
 The inlet side can be just as much fun as oceanfront.
-We stayed in the condos at Tilghman Shores, which are all privately owned.
+We stayed in the condos at Tilghman Shores which are all privately owned.
 They have a pool, are nice and quiet, and are walking distance to the beach.
 If you prefer a hotel, we liked Tilghman Beach & Golf Resort (address is actually North Myrtle).
 It is definitely louder and crazier than staying in a private house or condo, but the kids love the lazy river, water areas, and the beach is across the street.
+You can also find some rentals on the border of N Myrtle and Cherry Grove on the Condo World website here.

 Favorite Dining Spots: Basil’s Pizza, Hoskins Restaurant (always a line, but it moves quickly), Crab Catchers in Little River, Duffy Street Crab Shack, Krave Bagels in Myrtle

 What you like best about this beach: You are still very close to Myrtle, but it seems to be a little less crowded than Myrtle itself.
 I also liked the fact that you can hop over to the Little River area easily.
-I like the fact that if you end up with bad weather, there is still PLENTY for the kids to do as I mentioned in the attractions above.
+If you end up with bad weather, there is still PLENTY for the kids to do as I mentioned in the attractions above.

 Tips for staying in this area: There is a great park area for the kids just as you enter Myrtle Beach from the Cherry Grove area.
 It is between 1st and 2nd avenues.
 Nice place to be outside and still have some shade.
 Another tip: grocery shop at home if you can and bring food down with you.
 I spent a small fortune on groceries!